wincent/clipper/README.md

 Despite the fact that the wrapper tool relies on an undocumented, private API, it is written quite defensively and appears to work pretty well.
-While this is a workable solution when running only the local machine, we'll need something else if we want things to work transparently both locally and remotely.
+While this is a workable solution when running on the local machine, we'll need something else if we want things to work transparently both locally and remotely.
 This is where Clipper comes in.